90yearsoldcoder/Shopping_Cart/README.md

 # Todo list

-- [ ] Hover effect for product cards
+- [x] Hover effect for product cards
+- [ ] Add price and clear minus button when number is 0
 - [ ] Search API
 - [ ] Header for category and search bar
 - [ ] Detail page for products